 Again, music is such a complex topic, yet it affects most people in this world somehow.
 Whether you’re just listening to music when you’re exposed to it, or wear your headphones every time you leave your house, learning more about music will give you a better understanding and make all your future listens better.

-This book is the perfect place to start.
+This Is Your Brain On Music is the perfect place to start.

 What else can you learn from the blinks?